Vertesia brand resources

 The Vertesia logo

-The standard (horizontal) logo must be used in all situations where a horizontal logo format is allowed on a white or light colored background.
-The Vertesia workmark has been trademarked.
-All logos using the workmark must have the trademark (TM) symbol.
+The full-color horizontal logo (standard) must be used in all situations where a horizontal logo format is allowed on a white or light colored background.
+The Vertesia wordmark has been trademarked.
+All logos using the wordmark must have the trademark (TM) symbol.
+When the logo is placed on a dark background, use the "all-white" version of the logo.

 Do not modify the logo in any way, including but not limited to rotation, color, shape, font style, or spacing.